 In this edition of the fireside chat conducted by TiE Industrial SiG, we summarize the learning and insights from Raman Vaidyanathan about IIoT adoption.
 Sushrut Mair caught up with Raman on the 9th Dec 2022 and Raman has some straight-to-the-point advice on what works and what does not work in IIoT.

-Raman Vaidyanathan brings over 35 years of experience in systems and and development.
+Raman Vaidyanathan brings over 35 years of experience in embedded systems and IoT design and development.
 He has had stints with Alstom, Siemens, and Tech Mahindra and currently serves as a senior technical advisor to Cyient.
 Raman touches upon the typical scenarios in the IIoT project engagements and draws from his rich experience and failures to provide insightful recommendations for startups and companies to mitigate the risks associated with IIoT.

 The Incubation Drag in IIoT Projects: First PoC, Then Pilot, and then Stalemate.

 Raman uses the term “PoC syndrome” to describe this situation, wherein a startup or a service provider jumps into the implementation of multiple projects by proposing a PoC, which never sees the light of day.
 This syndrome is witnessed more in IIoT projects compared to other domains.
-It is a result of a long incubation cycle which ultimately does not lead to any value for the .
+It is a result of a long incubation cycle which ultimately does not lead to any value for the business.

 Raman fully concurs with this trend and further adds that these issues were also faced earlier in IoT wherein a company would execute PoCs after PoCs and since the technology was new and untested, there were challenges that could never be discovered and addressed at a PoC level.
 It is also a case of a solution looking to find the problem since many IIoT projects are taken up as a technology-led initiative without identifying a use case that really adds value to the business.
 And since companies grapple upfront with identifying the use case, there is no firm commitment or understanding at the time of commencement of the PoC project.